Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 Your ' On Deposit ' amount reflects all transactions recorded in your account as of today.
 The On Deposit amount may be greater than the Available Now amount because it's a record of your activity, including transactions that haven't settled and that aren't yet available for you to use.

-' Point-of-Sale ' (' POS ') means a Citibank® Banking Card EFT from your primary checking account to purchase goods and services and/or receive cash using your 'Citibank® Debit Card' for Signature or PIN-based EFT transactions or by using your 'Citibank® ATM Card' for PIN-based EFT transactions.
+' Point-of-Sale ' (' POS ') means a CitibankÂ® Banking Card EFT from your primary checking account to purchase goods and services and/or receive cash using your 'CitibankÂ® Debit Card' for Signature or PIN-based EFT transactions or by using your 'CitibankÂ® ATM Card' for PIN-based EFT transactions.
 (For more information, refer to the 'Electronic Banking' section of this Manual.)

 ' Proprietary Citibank ATM ' means an ATM that is owned and operated by Citibank, generally found in Citibank branches.